Kansas earns No. 1 seed in Midwest Region; Auburn gets No. 2 | Times Leader

 The Tigers were in line for a No. 1 seed for most of the season, but they took their lumps down the stretch, losing five of their last nine games to slip a line on the bracket.
 That included a quarterfinal loss to Texas A&M in the SEC tourney.

-Other favorites to reach the Midwest Region semifinals in Chicago include fifth-seeded Iowa, which won its first Big Ten tourney title since 2006 with a victory over Purdue on Sunday and will open against Atlantic 10 tourney champ Richmond; Big East regular-season champion Providence, which gets South Dakota State with its gaudy 30-4 record; and No. 6 seed LSU, which will play under interim coach Kevin Nickelberry after firing Will Wade over the weekend, one day after the Tigers were beaten by Arkansas in the quarterfinals SEC Tournament.
+Other favorites to reach the Midwest Region semifinals in Chicago include No. 3 seed Wisconsin and fifth-seeded Iowa, which won its first Big Ten tourney title since 2006 with a victory over Purdue on Sunday; Big East regular-season champ Providence; and No. 6 seed LSU, which will play under interim coach Kevin Nickelberry after firing Will Wade over the weekend, one day after the Tigers were beaten by Arkansas in the quarterfinals SEC Tournament.

 Allegations against Wade stem from a wide FBI investigation into corruption in college basketball that has implicated numerous major programs, including two others in the Midwest Region: Kansas and Auburn.